isomerpages/mddi-corp/_what-we-do/Parliament Livestream.md

 </p>
 </li>
 <li>
-<p>The Materials are provided by the Ministry of Communications and Information
+<p>The Materials are provided by the Ministry of Digital Development and
-(“<strong>MCI</strong>”) on behalf of the Government of Singapore (the “<strong>Government</strong>”).
+Information (“<strong>MDDI</strong>”) on behalf of the Government of Singapore (the “<strong>Government</strong>”).
 Subject to clause 3, the Materials are protected by copyright owned by the Government.</p>
 </li>
 <li>
 <p>In some cases, the Materials may also include content that is protected